Gap Analysis: The Original IRR Tool

 - $10B money market deposits (beta 90%)

-Under a +100bp shock in a rising-rate environment:
+Under a hypothetical +100 basis-point rate shock in a rising-rate environment, what happens?

-The problem: The $10B non-interest-bearing never reprices (beta 0%).
-The $10B in savings reprices partially and gradually (beta 50%, repricing over months).
-The $10B in money market reprices quickly (beta 90%, repricing over weeks).
+The problem is that the $30B is heterogeneous.
+The $10B non-interest-bearing never reprices (beta 0%).
+The $10B in savings reprices partially and gradually (beta 50%, repricing over weeks to months).
+The $10B in money market reprices quickly (beta 90%, repricing over days to a week).

 Gap analysis forces you to pick a single repricing date for the entire $30B.
-Options:
+You have several options:

-3. Simple: Model an effective beta of 47%, so the $30B is assumed to reprice at 47% of the rate change in 3 months.
-Again, adding complexity.
+Option 3 (Simplified approach): Model an effective beta of 47%, so the $30B is assumed to reprice at 47% of the rate change in a 3-month bucket.
+This is computationally simple but hides the heterogeneity.

 This

-asymmetry is huge for EVE analysis but is often ignored in simple gap analysis.
+asymmetry is huge for EVE analysis (which we cover in Module 36) but is often ignored in simple gap analysis.
+Most banks handle NIB deposits by using an

 The Mortgage Prepayment Problem